department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/error-messages/access.md

   - anchor: Empty state
 ---

-***Note:** See [Error Messages](/patterns/error-messages#next-step-calls-to-action) for guidance on when to consider adding instruction to call the VA.gov help desk or other "next-step" call to action.*
+***Note:** See the [help users to recover from errors pattern]({{ site.baseurl }}/patterns/help-users-to/recover-from-errors#next-step-calls-to-action) for guidance on when to consider adding instruction to call the VA.gov help desk or other "next-step" call to action.*

 ## System downtime